MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 Since the transformation is applied to each record individually, it can't use any KQL operators that act on multiple records.
 Only operators that take a single row as input and return no more than one row are supported.
 For example, [summarize](/azure/data-explorer/kusto/query/summarizeoperator) isn't supported since it summarizes multiple records.
 See [Supported KQL features](#supported-kql-features) for a complete list of supported features.

-Transformations in a [data collection rule (DCR)](data-collection-rule-overview.md) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
+Transformations in a [data collection rule (DCR)](data-collection-rule-overview.md) allow you to filter or modify incoming data before it gets stored in a Log Analytics workspace.
 This article describes how to build transformations in a DCR, including details and limitations of the Kusto Query Language (KQL) used for the transform statement.

 ## Parse command